davutbayik/socialmedia-ads-purchase-prediction/README.md

 ### 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions are welcome and appreciated!
+If you’d like to improve this project, here’s how you can help:

+- 🐞 Report bugs or issues.
+- 🌟 Suggest new features or improvements.
-Feel free to fork the repository and submit a pull request.
+- 🔀 Fork the repo, make your changes, and submit a pull request.

+Please make sure your code follows best practices and includes proper documentation where necessary.

 ### 📄 License